mbideau/vcardtools/README.md

   -f, --french-tweaks   Enable french tweaks (phone number '+33' converted to
                         '0', handling of the name particule ' De ').
   -a MATCH_ATTRIBUTES, --match-attributes MATCH_ATTRIBUTES
                         Use those attributes to match vCards.
-Specials
+Two vCards matches when at least one of those attributes match.
-                        attributes: 'names' is an alias for 'fn'+'n' and 'mobiles' for 'tel'+filter by phone number -t MATCH_RATIO, --match-ratio MATCH_RATIO
+                        Specials attributes: 'names' is an alias for 'fn'+'n' and 'mobiles' for 'tel'+filter by phone number.
+                        Default is: ['names', 'tel_!work', 'email'].
+Use the argument multiple times to specify multiple values.
+  -t MATCH_RATIO, --match-ratio MATCH_RATIO
                         The ratio score to match the names (see fuzzywuzzy documentation).
 Default is: 100 (safe).